jefersonsv/mousejiggler-portable-installer/README.md

 Mouse Jiggler is a very simple piece of software whose sole function is to 'fake' mouse input to Windows, and jiggle the mouse pointer back and forth

-Install globally using NPM or Yarn packgage manager
+Install mousejiggler portable using npm/yarn package manager

 NOTE: Works just on Windows OS